abdelrahman-ehab/FoodDelivery/README.md

 ## How to Use
 1. Download the repository.
-2. The cleaned data is available in `/data/cleaned_delivery_data.csv`.
+2. The cleaned data is available in `/cleaned_delivery_data.csv`.
-3. The full exploratory data analysis can be viewed in the Jupyter Notebook located in the `/notebooks` folder.
+3. The full exploratory data analysis can be viewed in the Jupyter Notebook.
-4. The interactive dashboard can be explored by opening the `.pbix` file in the `/powerbi` folder.
+4. The interactive dashboard can be explored by opening the.